Research

 Organic Matter, Humus, Humate, Humic Acid, Fulvic Acid & Humin: The Importance in Soil Fertility and Plant Health

-Plants grown on soils that contain adequate humin, humic adds (HAs), and fulvic adds (FAs) are less subject to stress, are healthier, produce higher yields; and the nutritional quality of harvested foods and feeds are superior.
+Plants grown on soils that contain adequate humin, humic acids (HAs), and fulvic acids (FAs) are less subject to stress, are healthier, produce higher yields, and the nutritional quality of harvested foods and feeds is superior.

 Soil Fertility Management & Insect Pests: Harmonizing Soil & Plant Health in Agroecosystems